 I've heard that it's hard to overturn a marital separation agreement in the state of Virginia.
-I know that the standard is high to prove duress, fraud, and unconsciousability.
-However, where can I go to actually get the correct states on how often these types cases (contesting an agreement) are actually overturned.
+I know that the standard is high to prove duress, fraud, and unconscionably.
+However, where can I go to actually get the correct dates on how often these types of cases (contesting an agreement) are actually overturned.
 Does anyone know when the last time a marital separation agreement was actually overturned in a Virginia court of law?

 I doubt that anyone keeps stats on this issue.
 My best recommendation would be to look at the case law to find examples in the law.

 It happens, but it is very rare and requires a finding of duress, fraud, or unconscionability.
 From what I have seen, these agreements are most often overturned when there wasn't a disclosure of a significant financial asset.

 The Virginia Supreme Court does not keep these kinds of statistics.
 Instead, it is purely on a case-by-case basis.
 The factors are whether there was fraud, duress, or similar chicanery in the creation of the Agreement.
 Failure to completely reveal assets must be of such an excessive level as to equate with fraud.
 Like so many fraud cases, it's easy to claim, but hard to prove.